cjlcoursework/udacity-postgres-model/README.md

 ## State and justify your database schema design and ETL pipeline.
 - The schema is the same one required by the Udacity instructions.
+  - I decided that it would be confusing to stray too far from that design
+  - So I stuck with the schema, code and approach from the project instructions
 - The basic fact is that a user listened to a song
 - Information specific to the song, the artist, the listener (user) and the time are obvious dimensions